-(C) An at-risk water system.

-(3) "Voluntary participant" means the owner of a domestic well or state small water system who has agreed to accept financial assistance pursuant to Chapter 4.6 (commencing with Section 116765) for the provision of an adequate and affordable supply of safe drinking water.
+- (C) An at-risk water system. - (3) "Voluntary participant" means the owner of a domestic well or state small water system who has agreed to accept financial assistance pursuant to Chapter 4.6 (commencing with Section 116765) for the provision of an adequate and affordable supply of safe drinking water.

-SECTION 1.It i sequent legislation to authorize the State Water Resource intent of the Legislature to enact sub-Control Board to order consolidation astewater.
+SECTION 1.It is the intent of the Legislature to enact subsequent legislation to authorize the State Water Resources Control Board to order consolidation of wastewater.